 Despite our careful arrangements, the weather decided to be extremely uncooperative and snow heavily, to the extent that the Chilean-Argentinian border was closed.
 Even the best laid out plans are sadly not weather proof.

 We then proceeded to spend several hours in a cold bus station in the middle of the desert, waiting and hoping in vain for information that the border would miraculously be re-opened and we could get on our way.
 Thankfully a café opened after a couple of hours which we enthusiastically ran into, ordering around twenty sandwiches throughout the course of the increasingly depressing day.
 After around 8 hours, when it became clear that the border would not be re-opening today and probably at least for another four days, we finally admitted defeat.
 Our destination-Salta, a city in Northern Argentina- appeared to be one of the most difficult places in the entire continent to get to.
-But 2 days and 3 flights later, we made it….and it was definitely worth it.
+But 2 days and 3 flights later, we made it….and it was instantly apparent that our long journey had been worth it.

 The predominant industries of the Salta region are agriculture, wine and tourism, which was immediately evident from the rolling fields filled with roaming cows, sheep and goats.
 We even saw a lone pig wandering round through some of the rock formations (unconfirmed, it could have been a dog).
 And indeed, the Argentinean steak lived up to its reputation.
 On our first night we were served an authentic Argentinean asado (barbeque), with a variety of meat accompanied by salads.
 But (in true M&S style), this was not just any steak and salad.
 Juicy, succulent cuts with a salty crispy skin and exquisitely crunchy lettuce leaves with a subtle yet tangy vinaigrette….
 Ok maybe a career in food writing is not on the cards.
 But still, the simplicity yet excellence of this dinner was staggering and immediately validated the hype surrounding Argentinean beef.